How to call without a SIM card: 4 Tested ways

 For individuals, Google Voice is free.

-For businesses that want a second phone number, you can choose from one of three Google Voice plans:
+For businesses that want a second phone number, you can choose from one of four Google Voice plans:

-• Starter: $10 per user per month for up to 10 users, call forwarding, voicemail transcriptions, and unlimited texting
+• Starter: $10 per user per month* for a maximum of 10 users, unlimited calls and texts in the US and Canada, call forwarding, and Google integrations

-• Standard: $20 per user per month for unlimited users, auto-attendant, and desk phone support
+• Standard: $20 per user per month* to access on-demand call recordings, ring groups, and phone menus

-• Premier: $30 per user per month for advanced reporting features, automatic call recording, and support for international users
+• Premier: $30 per user per month* to access automatic call recordings and advanced reporting

 3. Burner: Second phone number option for multiple personal numbers